banesullivan/scooby/README.md

                                text_width=text_width, sort=sort)

 ```
-If a user has `scooby` installed, all works as expected.
-If `scooby` is not
+If a user has scooby installed, all works as expected.
+If scooby is not
-installed, it will just print the following message:
+installed, it will raise the following exception:

 ```py
 >>> import your_package